 Strategy and Tactics for Nurgle Daemons

-- Plaguebearers represent horde units to take objectives by sheer number or slow down the toughest opponents
+- Plaguebearers represent horde units to take objectives by sheer number or slow down the toughest opponents.

-- Plague Drones provide that desperately required mobility to a warband otherwise quite slow
+- Plague Drones provide that desperately required mobility to a warband otherwise quite slow.

-- Beasts of Nurgle are the elite tank units able to withstand some damage and punch back
+- Beasts of Nurgle are the elite tank units able to withstand some damage and punch back.

 What this warband is missing is some ranged attack, but that is the case for a lot of warbands.

 The Beast of Nurgle is not the strongest or most resistant unit in the game but has a well-balanced profile for its point cost.
-In addition, if bogged down by horde units, for a mere Double (Acidic Slime Trail) can perform a bonus disengage and damage the unit potentially finishing it off (up to 6 damage depending on the value of the Double).
+In addition, if bogged down by horde units, for a mere Double (Acidic Slime Trail) can perform a bonus disengage and damage the fighter in the process, potentially finishing it off (up to 6 damage depending on the value of the Double).
 It can be useful to abandon a cheap unit almost dead and concentrate the remaining attacks on something meatier.